Lentanta/obsidian-vault/AWS.md

 - Good to maitain one separate security group for SSH access By default:
 - All inbound traffic is blocked
 - All outbound traffic is authorised
+Port:
+- 22 = SSH
+- 21 = FTP (File Transfer Protocal)
+- 22 = SFTP
+- 80 = HTTP
+- 443 = HTTPS
+- 3389 - RDP (For window)